HoudaifaBouamine/algo-helper/src/routes/(blog-article)/algo-helper/+page.md

 ---
+goal: Introduction to the Algo Helper
 title: Algo Helper, for ESI-SBA students
-goal: Introduction to the Algo Helper
+details: 'overview about this project purpose'
 slug: algo-helper
 coverImage: ''
 excerpt: ''